chadbaldwin/sys-schema-sync/README.md

 `.\publish_dacpac.ps1 -DacPacPath 'C:\Path\To\Wherever\You\Downloaded\The\DacPac\SysSchemaSync.dacpac'`

-The script will look up the connection string and database name from the service `/Service/appsettings.jsonc` file and publish the database.
+The script will look up the connection string and database name from the `/Service/appsettings.jsonc` and publish to the configured database.

 #### Using SSDT